ebmorran/ebmorran.github.io/ebmorran.github.io/content/work/superstitions-video.md

 The idea to make our video about world superstitions was Myungki's.
 Her inspiration was the well-known Korean "fan death" myth featured in the video.
 At first, the concept was to debunk the superstitions.
 Instead, I developed the idea into brief, humorous illustrations of the superstitions' consequences.

-Quickly, we realized our group represented five different nations.
-We had three international students (from Korea, Brazil and India) and two who were born into immigrant families in Canada (from Scotland and Jamaica).
-This happy coincidence suggested our format: each of us would act out a belief from our home or ancestral country.
+Quickly, we realized our group represented five different nations, either by birth or recent ancestry. <!---We had three international students (from Korea, Brazil and India) and two who were born into immigrant families in Canada (from Scotland and Jamaica).-->This happy coincidence suggested our format: each of us would act out a belief from our home or ancestral country.

 Along with these five, I wanted to show a sixth, Canadian superstition that would feature all five of us.
-Yes, this funny video secretly has a heartwarming message: we may come from different countries, but we are all Canadian.
+Yup, this silly video secretly has a heartwarming message: we may come from different countries, but we are all Canadian.

 The next challenge was to choose six interesting superstitions and distill them into video segments of less than 15 seconds.
 I asked everyone to come up with a few superstitions from their home countries.
 Using storyboards as a guide, I narrowed down potential choices based on how efficiently I could communicate them with few words.